Skip Navigation

 ACCT 326 | 3 Credits

 Course Desc: Prerequisite: ACCT 221.
 An introduction to accounting information systems (AIS) concepts.
 The objective is to evaluate how AIS tools are used to record, process, and analyze financial data; determine how best to integrate AIS tools and processes in a given organization; review and recommend controls to secure AIS applications and processes; and evaluate how technology can be used in AIS applications.
-Topics include transactional processing concepts and core AIS transactional cycles, basic control frameworks used to secure AIS applications and processes, strategies for implementing or upgrading AIS applications, information technology and accounting standards, and e-commerce and e-business.
-Students may receive credit for only one of the following courses: ACCT 326, BMGT 320, or BMGT 326.
+Topics include transactional processing concepts and core AIS transactional cycles; basic control frameworks used to secure AIS applications and processes; strategies for implementing or upgrading AIS applications; information technology and accounting standards; and e-commerce and e-business.
+Students may receive credit for only one of the following courses: ACCT 326, BMGT 320, and BMGT 326.

 Federal Financial Management